mar10/yabs/docs/sphinx/ug_reference.rst

       version: true           # `setup.py --version` returns the configured version
       winget: true            # `wingetcreate` is available
       yabs: ">=0.5"           # SemVer specifier

-branches (str | list), default: *null*
-    Git branch name (or list of such) that are allowed. |br|
-    This check is typically used to prevent creating accidental releases from feature or maintenance branches.

 build (bool), default: *true*
     Test if ``./dist`` folder exists.